I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 If you know you have a list of clients who will flow through your door as soon as you have your new place open you have come a long way.
 This will give you more flexibility when choosing your location as you are not as dependent on getting new clients from the street into your salon.

-If you do not have an existing clientele you may want to go for a setup where you can benefit from getting new clients effectively.
+If you do not have an existing clientele, you may want to consider a setup that effectively attracts new clients.

 This could be by renting a space in an existing salon or in a shop with high traffic of people.